TransformationToolContest/ttc2018liveContest/README.md

 - Save measurement results (`output/*`) if necessary
 - Clean all files to have a clean build:\
 `git clean -ixd` then `c` for clean if asked.
+- Make sure there are no changes: `git status`
 - If the online images are fresh, pull the images:\
 `./docker.sh --pull`
 - Build outdated images or not uploaded (without running the tests):\